 Note that LSAC may charge additional fees separate from the Washington College of Law $55 application fee.

 Regardless of citizenship, applicants whose first language is not English must take a TOEFL, IELTS, PTE, or Kansas exam and meet the minimum scores indicated below.
+Due to the COVID-19 Pandemic we are temporarily accepting the Duolingo English Test.

 Exceptions to this policy will be granted to applicants who: